×

 If you have not spent a lot of time in Pissouri, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Pissouri depends on several factors, including your financial situation, long-term plans, and personal preferences.
 If you plan to stay in Pissouri for an extended period, buying a home may be a good investment.
 Owning a property allows you to build equity, customize your living space, and potentially benefit from the appreciation of property values over time.
 Additionally, buying a home in Cyprus can provide you with a sense of stability and community, as you become a permanent resident in the area.
 On the other hand, renting a home in Pissouri offers more flexibility and fewer responsibilities.
 If you are unsure about your long-term plans or prefer not to commit to a mortgage, renting allows you to explore the area without the financial commitment of homeownership.
 Renting also means that you are not responsible for property maintenance and repairs, which can be a significant advantage for those who prefer a more carefree lifestyle.
 In conclusion, the decision to buy or rent a home in Pissouri, Cyprus depends on your individual circumstances and preferences.
-Consider your financial situation, long-term plans, and lifestyle before making a decision," said one expat in Pissouri.
+Consider your financial situation, long-term plans, and lifestyle before making a decision," remarked one expat in Pissouri, Cyprus.

 What cultural faux pas should I try to avoid making in Pissouri?